OpenHantek/OpenHantek6022/README.md

 You can explore the look and feel of OpenHantek6022 without the need for real scope hardware by running it from the command line as: `OpenHantek --demoMode`.

+Note: To use the 6022BL in scope mode, make sure the "H/P" button is pressed before plugging in.

 ### OpenGL support
 OpenHantek6022 uses the *OpenGL* graphics library to display the data.
 It requires a graphics card that supports 3D rendering and runs on legacy HW/SW that supports at least *OpenGL* 2.1+ or *OpenGL ES* 1.2+.